 High Calorie, High Protein Eating When You Have Diabetes

-A high calorie, high protein diet is sometimes needed to increase the amount of nourishment in your diet.
-This may be because you have lost weight, you are recovering from a procedure such as surgery or cannot manage to eat as much as you normally would.
+A high calorie, high protein diet is sometimes needed to give you more nourishment in your diet.
+This may be needed because you have lost weight, you are recovering from surgery or you cannot eat as much as you normally would.

-In situations like those, it can be helpful to follow a high protein, high calorie diet because:
+In situations like those, a high protein, high calorie diet can:

-• it can make you stronger so that you are less likely to fall, or to have an injury if you suffer from a fall.
+- Make you stronger so that you are less likely to fall, or protect you from injury if you do fall.

-It is possible to eat high calorie foods and still manage your diabetes, but eating differently may affect your blood sugars.
-If your blood sugars are much higher or lower than normal, or you need help with adjusting your diabetes medication, please speak to your health care worker.
+It is possible to eat high calorie foods and still manage your diabetes, but eating differently may affect your blood glucose.
+If your blood glucose is much higher or lower than normal, or you need help with adjusting your diabetes medication, please speak to your diabetes nurse or doctor.

 You should continue to:

-• include a portion of starchy food eg bread, potatoes, rice, pasta, porridge, breakfast cereal (not sugar coated), crackers or plain biscuits at each meal
+- Include a portion of starchy food at each meal e.g. bread, potatoes, rice, pasta, porridge, breakfast cereal (not sugar coated), crackers or plain biscuits.

 Little and often

-When you have a small appetite, you may only feel like eating small amounts at meal times.
-This means it is important to keep some snacks and drinks at hand to have between meals:
+When you have a small appetite, you may find it difficult to eat your usual portions.
+You can help your nutrition by eating more often.
+This means it is important to keep some snacks and drinks at hand to have between meals.

 Practical tips